 Although his star was somewhat eclipsed by J.K.
 Rowling during the 2000s, Terry Pratchett was one of the foremost fantasy writers in the world.
 At one point, Pratchett was the No 1 most read author in the UK.
 Beginning with The Carpet People (1971) published at the age of 23, Pratchett put out a great body of work, averaging at least two books a year since the 1980s and up until his death in 2015.
 Pratchett’s work was all comedic where he frequently poked fun at established conventions of fantasy – in his early days, Pratchett was described as a fantasy equivalent of Douglas Adams, a label he himself deplored.
 His books come with numerous puns and copious jokes, frequently relayed through extensive footnotes.

 Pratchett’s popularity had his works often mentioned for potential film adaptation, although few of these have ever emerged beyond the rumour mill.
 There have been several productions for British television, the first being the Claymation animated Truckers (1992) from Thames Television, a perfectly charming six-part children’s series about a group of gnomes that live in a department store; Johnny and the Dead (1995) and Johnny and the Bomb (2006), two BBC mini-series about a boy who can see the dead; and two previous Discworld animated tv series adaptations, Soul Music (1997) and Wyrd Sisters (1997), from Cosgrove Hall Films, although the quality of animation in both of these was weak.
-Subsequently, there was also the long-planned tv mini-series adaptation of Pratchett’s non-Discworld novel Good Omens (2019).
+Subsequently, there was also the long-planned tv mini-series adaptation of Pratchett’s non-Discworld novel Good Omens (2019) and a further Discworld adaptation from the BBC with The Watch (2020).

 Hogfather was the first of a series of Pratchett adaptations conducted for the BBC by The Mob Film Company.
 It was followed by The Colour of Magic (2008), which adapts Pratchett’s first two books, The Colour of Magic and The Light Fantastic (1986), and Going Postal (2010).
 Hogfather (1996) was Pratchett’s twentieth Discworld novel.
 Pratchett’s input in the mini-series is limited to the droll if nebulous ‘Mucked About by Terry Pratchett’.